P5-wrapper/react/README.md

-# p5-wrapper
+# react-p5-wrapper

-This Component lets you integrate p5 Sketches into your React App.
+This component lets you integrate p5 sketches into your React App.

-Original Code was from [Ivan Malyugin](https://discuss.reactjs.org/users/IMalyugin) from a [Discussion in the React Forum](https://discuss.reactjs.org/t/using-react-with-p5-js/5565)
+Original code was created by Ivan Malyugin.

 ## Demo & Examples